luo-s/project-euler/README.md

 ### Purpose

 The primary goal of this repository is to track the progress of solving these problems.
 It also serves as a platform to document the key ideas and thought processes behind the solutions.

+### A List of Key Ideas

+- Prime number

+  - How to check primality?
+  - How to find all prime numbers up to a given limit?

+- LCD and GCD

+  - How LCM and GCD are related?
+  - How to calculate LCM and GCD?